svenoorjosan/Redis-Lite/README.md

 A small Redis-compatible in-memory key-value store written in **C++**, with **TTL** and **AOF** persistence, plus a tiny **Node/Express** metrics dashboard.

-> Not production software.
-It’s a learning / demo project that’s great for benchmarks and interviews.

 ---

 ## Features